hwdeboer1977/midnight-polisZK/docs/privacy.md

 The public total is deliberate and useful: an auditor can check what a company paid in a month without learning what anyone earns.

+⚠️ **The nullifier stopped being unlinkable on 2026-09-02.** It was `hash(claimKey, window, fund)` over a secret only the claimant held, so the `spent` set was a list of values nothing could tie to a person.
+It is now `hash(ownPublicKey, window, fund)`, so **anyone holding a claimant's payment address can compute it and test the set** — learning *that* she claimed and for how many windows.

+Not the world: `payeeFor` publishes only a hash, so a passer-by cannot.
+But a former employer can, from the workbook, and so can anyone she has given that address to in order to be paid.
+What is still hidden: the amount, the salary it derives from, and which employer she left.

+That was a deliberate trade for removing a 32-byte file that could not be reissued, could not be sealed to her wallet, and had to be handed to her employer *before* a write-once statement.
+[Wave 2](#wave-2-hardening) records what would buy it back.

 The fund's opposite is deliberate too, and costs something real.
 It publishes **counts, not amounts**, and its balance is a shielded coin — so it cannot